leesahanders/learn_shinytest2_LisaBranch/README.md

 Tip: The shinytest package commands include testApp() - don't do this!
 This is antiquated.

-## Trevor's run through: Automation with Github Actions
+## Automation (Trevor's run through)

-Github actions are a new capability of using triggers during the git workflow (such as on committing a project, pushing a project, or on PR) kicking off a series of steps defined in a recipe yaml file.
+Github actions are a new capability of using triggers during the git workflow (such as on committing a project, pushing a project, or on PR) for kicking off a series of steps defined in a recipe yaml file.

 Tip: In the RStudio IDE through the 'files' pane click on the wheel to select the "show hidden files" option.

 ### First goal: Publish to connect server using a github action

-Let's setup and run our first Github Actions workflow - automated running of a test the deployment to the Connect server.
-This yaml recipe file lives at  [`.github/workflows/connect-publish.yaml`](./.github/workflows/connect-publish.yaml)
+Lets setup and run our first Github Actions workflow - automated running of a test the deployment to the Connect server.
+We will be using one yaml recipe file that lives at  [`.github/workflows/connect-publish.yaml`](./.github/workflows/connect-publish.yaml)

-Setting up for publishing to Connect:
+####Setting up for publishing to Connect:

 1. Create an API key on the Connect server you will later be deploying to and in GitHub Actions on your repo, set the `CONNECT_API_KEY` secret